 An Island with Incredible Beauty

 The island set-up is eye-catching with colorful bungalows lining the oceanfront on one side and hundreds of lounge chairs and clamshells set up along the beach front.
 Guests arrive at Princess Cay by tender, a small boat that takes you from your cruise ship to the port.
 It is quite a photographic journey and a quick process; the cruise lines have this down pat.

 The only thing you have to decide for your entire day is where you want to sit and how you want to spend the day.
 Activities may be booked on the cruise ship prior to arriving at the island, or you can wait and do it once you arrive.
 A few guided tours are offered that leave from the Princess Cays, but my friends and I always opt to just stay on the island relaxing and working on our tans.

-How We Spend Our Day in the Princess Cays
+How To Spend Your Day in the Princess Cays